admoseremic/summit2024/README.md

-## L120 - Driving Business Impact with Data Science: Customer Journey Analytics Lab Materials
+# L120 - Driving Business Impact with Data Science: Customer Journey Analytics Lab Materials

 Welcome to the repository for **L120 - Driving Business Impact with Data Science: Customer Journey Analytics Lab** at Adobe Summit 2024.
-This resource is designed to showcase how Customer Journey Analytics (CJA) serves as a component of modern data science workflows.
-Through this lab, participants will gain hands-on experience with CJA's capabilities in data formatting, feature selection, and the on-the-fly pre-aggregation and preparation of data.
-We'll explore how to maintain data science consistency with analyst teams' data interactions, and importantly, how to bring enriched data back into CJA for further analysis.
-This cycle not only democratizes data access across teams but also facilitates its activation through audience creation and other impactful strategies.
+These materials are designed to showcase how Customer Journey Analytics (CJA) can be integrated into modern data science workflows.
+Through hands-on exercises, participants will learn how to leverage CJA's capabilities in data formatting, feature selection, pre-aggregation, and data preparation, all while maintaining consistency with analyst teams' data interactions.
+Furthermore, we'll explore how to enrich data analysis and bring findings back into CJA for further exploration and activation.

 ## Introduction

-The materials contained within this repository, presented at Adobe Summit 2024, are crafted to provide you with an end-to-end understanding of analyzing and leveraging customer journey data.
-You'll learn how CJA integrates into data science workflows, enhancing your ability to perform sophisticated data manipulation, visualization, and predictive modeling.
-From data formatting and feature selection to pre-aggregation and data preparation, these resources will guide you through working with data in ways that align with your analyst teams' operations.
-Moreover, you'll discover how to bring your data findings back into CJA for further exploration, democratization, and activation, empowering you to make data-driven decisions that drive real business impact.
+The materials contained in this repository, presented at Adobe Summit 2024, aim to provide an end-to-end understanding of analyzing and leveraging customer journey data.
+You will gain practical experience with CJA's integration into data science workflows, enhancing your skills in sophisticated data manipulation, visualization, and predictive modeling.

 ## Notebooks Overview

-Here's what you'll find in this repository:

-- [**Notebook 1: Querying CJA Data**](query_data.ipynb) - Introduction to data retrieval from CJA for analysis.
+- [**01 Querying CJA Data.ipynb**](01_query_data.ipynb): Introduction to querying data from CJA for analysis.
+This notebook covers setting up credentials, exploring Data Views, and discovering Metrics and Dimensions within CJA.

-- [**Notebook 2: Visualizing CJA Data**](visualize_data.ipynb) - Techniques for creating insightful data visualizations.
+- [**02 Visualizing CJA Data.ipynb**](02_visualize_data.ipynb): Techniques for creating insightful data visualizations.
+This includes retrieving and processing CJA data, visualizing trended orders, and forecasting future orders using SARIMAX.

-- [**Notebook 3: Clustering & Propensity Modeling**](clustering.ipynb) - Advanced analytics for customer segmentation and behavior prediction.
+- [**03 Clustering & Propensity Modeling.ipynb**](03_clustering_and_propensity.ipynb): Advanced analytics techniques for customer segmentation and behavior prediction.
+This notebook delves into clustering using t-SNE and DBSCAN, building a propensity model to predict future customer actions, and exporting data for further analysis.

-- [**Notebook 4: Ingesting Data Back into AEP > CJA**](ingesting_data.ipynb) - Strategies for feeding processed data back into Adobe Experience Platform.
+- [**04 Writing Data to AEP > CJA.ipynb**](04_writing_data_to_aep.ipynb): Strategies for feeding processed data back into Adobe Experience Platform and CJA.
+It outlines creating a schema and dataset in AEP, ingesting data, and reviewing results in Analysis Workspace.

-- [**BONUS NOTEBOOK: CJA Data View Solution Design Reference Generator**](cja_dataview_solution_design_reference_generator.ipynb) - A tool to assist in the design of CJA Solution Design Reference Documentation.
+- [**05 CJA DataView Solution Design Reference Generator.ipynb**](05_cja_dataview_solution_design_reference_generator.ipynb): A tool to assist in the design of CJA Solution Design Reference Documentation.
+It automates the generation of a comprehensive spreadsheet detailing all metrics and dimensions available in a selected CJA Data View.

 ## Getting Started